-The University of Miami Libraries (UML) seeks an intellectually curious and highly collaborative librarian for the position of STEM Librarian located in Richter Library’s Learning and Research Services unit, a department providing primary support for the College of Arts and Sciences and five other schools and colleges (Communication, Education, Engineering, Graduate School, and Nursing) at the University of Miami.
-The STEM Librarian serves as UML’s liaison to the College of Engineering and selected departments and interdisciplinary centers in the College of Arts and Sciences, including Chemistry, Computer Science, Mathematics, and Physics.
-The STEM Librarian plays a key role in advancing the UML’s support for an ambitious program of scientific learning and research articulated in the University’s Roadmap To Our New Century (see, e.g., STEM @ UM) and the College of Engineering’s strategic planning, especially the “Excellence in Basic and Applied Science and Engineering” initiative.
-In addition to providing support for faculty researchers and teachers, the STEM Librarian assists undergraduate and graduate students as they seek to gain knowledge and skills necessary to conduct research and communicate its results to broad audiences.
+The University of Miami Libraries (UML) seeks an intellectually curious and highly collaborative librarian for the position of History and Modern Languages Librarian, located in Richter Library’s Learning and Research Services unit, a department providing support for the College of Arts and Sciences and five other schools and colleges (Communication, Education, Engineering, Graduate, and Nursing) at the University of Miami.
+The librarian serves as UML’s liaison to the Departments of History and Modern Languages and Literatures, in the College of Arts and Sciences, and plays a key role in advancing the UML’s support for an ambitious program of learning and research articulated in the University’s Roadmap To Our New Century.
+In addition to providing support for faculty researchers and teachers, the History and Modern Languages Librarian assists undergraduate and graduate students as they seek to gain knowledge and skills necessary to conduct research and communicate its results to broad audiences.

 ESSENTIAL DUTIES AND RESPONSIBILITIES:

-Reporting directly to the Head of Richter Library Learning and Research Services (a unit comprised of liaison librarians, full-time staff, and student employees), the STEM Librarian is responsible for:
+Reporting directly to the Head of Richter Library Learning and Research Services (a unit comprised of liaison librarians, full-time staff, and student employees), the History and Modern Languages Librarian is responsible for:

-· Initiating and fostering congenial and collaborative working relationships with students, teaching faculty and researchers in the assigned disciplinary areas to ensure ongoing dialogue about evolving learning and research needs of the university’s scientific community.
+· Initiating and fostering congenial and collaborative working relationships with students, teaching faculty, and researchers in the assigned disciplinary areas to ensure ongoing dialogue about evolving learning and research needs of the university community.

 · Offering consultative and instructional services for undergraduate students, graduate students, teaching faculty, and faculty researchers in order to advance information and digital literacies and provide expert support throughout the entire research cycle.

-· Developing a particular focus on supporting the research needs of graduate students in STEM disciplines and collaborating with other science-related liaison librarians to improve library services in this area.
+· Developing a particular focus on supporting the research needs of graduate students in humanities disciplines and collaborating with other liaison librarians to improve library services in these areas.

-· Engaging in resource selection in assigned disciplinary areas and contributing to UML’s collection development initiatives including support for open access.
+· Engaging in resource selection in assigned disciplinary areas and contributes to UML’s collection development initiatives including support for open access.

 · Collaborating with librarians with functional expertise in data services, GIS, and digital humanities to provide coordinated support for increasingly data- and technology-intensive learning, teaching and research activities at the University.

-· Collaborating with other liaison librarians, especially colleagues in Architecture, Marine and Atmospheric Sciences, Nursing, and Medicine, to provide coordinated library services for interdisciplinary and multi-disciplinary learning, teaching and research activities at the University.
+· Collaborating with other liaison librarians, particularly colleagues in UML’s Special Collections, University Archives, and the Cuban Heritage Collection, to provide coordinated library services for interdisciplinary and multi-disciplinary learning, teaching and research activities at the University.

 · Maintaining familiarity with research trends in the relevant disciplines and advising UML leadership about the ways these trends may inform or necessitate changes in library services and support.